 - Factory visits (allows our clients to make a lot of useful footage for their marketing campaigns)

-There’s also a virtual tour we invite you go to and see how our clothing factory in south-eastern Serbia looks and works.
+There’s also a virtual tour we invite you to go to and see how our clothing factory in south-eastern Serbia looks and works.

 There are five conditions to our potential cooperation, though: